For solo operators

 One person, one desk

-I'm Wayne Foreman, Head of Sales Enablement at a B2B security company.
-SoloBuilt documents the AI workflows I actually run at work, the ones that cleared internal security review, that survived legal, that a boss signed off on.
+I'm Wayne Foreman.
+By day I run Sales Enablement at a B2B security company, a whole function, solo.
+SoloBuilt documents the AI workflows I actually use to do it, the ones that cleared internal security review, survived legal, and got a boss's sign-off.

 There's also a catalog of $49 kits and an all-access bundle on the way: every kit, one payment, no subscription.
 But the free weekly is where to start, and where the work shows up first.